smorello87/orals/Daily_Dissertation.md

 # Daily Dissertation

+## November 30

+Queer Modernism list:

+Need to cut--Theories of Gender, Sexuality and Race AND Queer Affects subtopcs to 10 books maximum, and combine them into one master queer theory subtopic.
+The plus and minuses indicate whether the work has been added or cut from my list.

+Foundations--texts about women's silence/repression in writing?

+\+ "Laugh of the Medusa" \
+\- *Disidentifications* \
+\- *Gender Trouble* (keeping *Bodies that Matter*)

+Prologue--*affects*?

+\- Boone, *Libidinal Currents* \
+\- Sedgwick, *Touching Feeling* (but keeping chapter on "Shame") \
+\- Ahmed, *Queer Phenomenology* & *Promise of Happiness* \
+\- Berlant & Edelman, "Sex, or the Unbearable"

+I really don't feel great about a lot of these cuts.
+There are things that I want to read on here.
+But I need to remember that I cannot read everything, shouldn't try to read everything, but only to read things that will be relevant to MY project, and cannot be comprehensive.
+So I've chosen to keep works that have most directly to do with the themes/issues that my project will treat. **What are the major affects related to queerness?
+What about writing or reading sexuality and gender?** The texts must be able to speak to these questions.

+The final list for Queer Modernisms:

+### Foundations
+- Rich, Adrienne.
+"When We Dead Awaken: Writing as Revision", 1979.
+- Cixous, Helen.
+"The Laugh of the Medusa", 1975.
+- Foucault. *History of Sexuality Vol. 1*, 1984.
+- Sedgwick, Eve Kosofsky. *The Epistemology of the Closet*, 1990.
+- Butler, Judith. *Bodies That Matter*, 1993.

+### Affects
+- Bersani, Leo.
+“Is the Rectum a Grave?”
+1987.
+- Cvetkovich, Ann. *An Archive of Feelings: Trauma, Sexuality, and Lesbian Public Cultures*, 2003.
+- Sedgwick, Eve Kosofsky.
+Chapter on "Shame" from *Touching Feeling: Affect, Pedagogy, Performativity*, 2003.
+- Muñoz, José. *Cruising Utopia: The Then and There of Queer Futurity*, 2009.
+- Love, Heather. *Feeling Backward: Loss and the Politics of Queer History*, 2009.

+### Protomodernist
+- Wilde, Oscar. *The Picture of Dorian Gray*, 1890 and 1891, and MS.
+- Pater, Michael. *Studies of the History of the Renaissance*.
+- Field, Michael. *Sight and Song*, 1892.

+### Modernist Auto/biography and Journals
+- Woolf, Virginia. *Orlando*, 1928.
+- Woolf, Virginia. *A Writer's Diary*, 1953.
+- Woolf, Virginia.
+"A Sketch of the Past", 1939.
+- Stein, Gertrude.
+"Q.E.D.", 1903 and *Three Lives*, 1909.
+- Barnes, Djuna. *Nightwood*, 1936.
+- Mansfield, Katherine and Margaret Scott. *The Katherine Mansfield Notebooks*, 2002.

+### Postmodern Memoir-esque

+- Baldwin, James. *Giovanni's Room*, 1956.
+- Anzaldua, Gloria. *Borderlands/La Frontera: The New Mestiza*, 1987.
+- Myles, Eileen. *Chelsea Girls*, 1994.
+- Barthes, Roland. *R.B.*, 1975.
+- Bechdel, Alison. *Are You My Mother?
+A Comic Drama*, 2012.
+- Rosenberg, Jordy. *Confessions of the Fox*, 2018.

+## November 28

+Spent some time today cutting down the literary readings for Queer Modernisms: *protomodernism*, *modernist auto/biography*, and *postmodern memoir*.

+The things I CUT:
+- Colette, *Pure and the Impure*
+- Feinberg, *Stone Butch Blues*
+- Delany, *Motion of Light in Water*
+- Wittig, *Les Guerilleres*
+- Woolf, short stories (from *Monday or Tuesday)
+- Stein, *Autobiography of Alice* & *Tender Buttons*
+- Nelson, *Bluets* & *Argonauts*

+The things I ADDED:
+- Stein, *Q.E.D.* & *Three Lives*
+- Woolf, "Sketch of the Past"
+- Rosenberg, *Confessions of the Fox*

+Things that SURVIVED:
+- Myles, *Chelsea Girls*
+- Baldwin, *Giovanni's Room*
+- Mansfield, *Complete Journals*, ed.
+Margaret Scott

+A few notes on some of these decisions:

+Concerning Mansfield---I was going to take her out completely (she's about 700 pages long!), but the journal has been such a delight to read (though a slog to carry around).
+And she's clearly some kind of queer---speaking about women in passionate, consicously sexual terms.
+There's a vitality to her language (which I've mentioned about her letters(!) and short stories)---a darkness mixed with lightthat I find irresistible.
+Able to read for 700 pages.
+Then there's the compelling voice of the editor (transcriber!), Margaret Scott, in the footnotes.
+She revises John Middleton Murray's previous editorial work (overwriting and censorsop), and her voice comes through in a lovely soft way.

+Stone Butch Blues---This one was difficult to drop.
+The fear of identification/disidentification---the tension between them---runs strong here.
+I know that personally this is a book I *have to read*, but intellectually and aesthetically it's not as compelling to me as others which I'd rather keep on my list.
+It made me cry.
+It's too raw, not particularly literary.
+"My stone self".
+The most unmediated narrative on the list.
+Is this interesting?
+Art?

+Giovanni's Room---beautifully written first page.
+Therefore stays.

+After cutting down these texts, some things become quite clear.
+My project is really invested in editing and editorial practices.
+The footnotes are important.
+The mediations and fictionalities are important.
+This is why Woolf's short stories have to go and "Sketch of the Past" takes their place.
+Why *Stone Butch Blues* has to go, and *Chelsea Girls* must stay.
+Why Mansfield and Rosenberg are on there, too.
+(Still unsure about Maggie Nelson, TBH.
+I do love *Bluets*)

+Significantly, this means that I can cut down my secondary reaings to fit this more streamlined focus.

 ## November 7

 Today I spent a couple of hours cutting down my "Theories of Perception + Mind" list.
 Got rid of a lot of things that I either didn't want to read or seemed unnecessary.
 These past couple of weeks have really made me realize that (1) I'm dealing with too many texts and ideas and (2) I already have something solid---a question---that I want to pursue so I don't need to plan for reading to search for a question.